Happy Birthday to Me!

 After having visited the very-close-to-home Hooker Brewing Company in Bloomfield, I was happy to find another of Connecticut’s rare “craft breweries” on my return route from my CTMQ speaking engagement in Rhode Island.
 In fact, Cottrell Brewing Company is barely in Connecticut (“Rhode Island is only 22 yards away”, according to my host – a slight exaggeration) being situated just over the Rhode Island line in Stonington’s little Pawcatuck hamlet/town/thing.

 Actually, I just consulted a map because the guy at the brewery was incredibly honest and why would he lie?
 I do believe he was right – so there you have it, Cottrell Brewing Company is the closest brewery to RI in Connecticut.
 How’s that for incentive to go check it out?

-Okay, as with the Connecticut Winery Tour (which is on hold for the winter), I’m not going to pretend to know much about the brewing process.
+Okay, as with my Connecticut Winery Tour, I’m not going to pretend to know much about the brewing process.
 And, quite frankly, I don’t have a desire to learn all about it either.
 I do, however, enjoy a good beer now and then, and especially like the thought of local guys doing it themselves.
-There’s usually a story attached and at Cottrell, there’s a historically rich one.
+There’s usually a story attached and at Cottrell, it’s a historically rich one.

 From the Cottrell website: